 What is unique about this program?

 The history of the University of Copenhagen dates back to 1479; it is the oldest and largest university in Denmark.
 It is often ranked as one of the best universities in Europe.
-The University has a student body of 40,882 students including 5,500 international students.
+The University has a student body of approximately 31,000 students.
 KU's eight faculties (faculties = colleges) are located on four campus areas in Copenhagen and encompass approximately one hundred different institutes, departments, laboratories, centers as well as museums and the Botanical Gardens.

 What is unique about Copenhagen?